TristanKatwaroo/trading-ai/README.md

 # Trading AI

 A cryptocurrency trading software currently in development.
+Planning on expanding to FOREX and stock exchanges in the future.

 ## Getting Started